push-based/user-flow/packages/cli/README.md

 `@npx @push-based/user-flow init [options]`

 Description:
-This command helps you to setup a `.user-flowrc.json` and fill it over CLI prompts.
+This command helps you to set up a `.user-flowrc.json` and asks for input over CLI prompts.

 > **🤓 DX Tip:**
-> Setup user flows in a sub directory:
+> Set up user flows in a sub directory:
 > `npx @push-based/user-flow init --rcPath ./path/to/project/.user-flowrc.json`

 ### `collect` command